 Equation 49

-For systems with multiple arrays, users should derive summer demand savings for each array separately and sum them to obtain the total summer demand savings.
+For systems with multiple arrays, users should calculate summer demand savings for each array separately and sum them to obtain the total summer demand savings.

 In rare cases, residential systems using trackers or systems for which deemed savings lookup values are not available due to extreme array tilt or azimuth may use the Alternative Method described below.